markjprice/cs11dotnet7/docs/errata/improvements.md

 |`interface`|No|Yes|Yes|
 |`struct`|Yes|No|No|

 For me, the terms *inherit* and *implement* are different, and in the early days of C# and .NET you could strictly apply them to classes and interfaces respectfully. *Inherit* implies some functionality that a sub class gets "for free" from its base aka super class. *Implement* implies some functionality that is NOT inherited but instead MUST be provided by the sub class.
+This is why **Chapter 6** is titled, **Implementing Interfaces and Inheriting Classes**.

 Before C# 8, interfaces were always purely contracts i.e. there was no functionality that you could *inherit*.
 In those days, you could strictly use the term *implement* for an interface that represents a list of members that your type must implement, and *inherit* for classes with functionality that your type can inherit and potentially override.

 With C# 8, interfaces can now include default implementations, making them more like abstract classes, and the term *inherit* for an interface that has default implementations does make sense.
 But I feel uncomfortable with this capability as do many other .NET developers because it messes up what used to be a clean language design.

 Classes can also have `abstract` members, for example, methods or properties without any implementation, just like an interface could have.
 When a sub class inherits from this class, they MUST provide an implementation of those abstract members.
+And the base class must be decorated with the `abstract` keyword to prevent it being instantiated using `new` because it is missing some functionality.

 ```cs
 // To simplify the examples, I have left out access modifiers.